domhabersack/domhabersack.com/_newsletters/2020-01-22-bookmarking-the-greats.md

 ---
-title: ":bookmark: Bookmarking the greats"
+title: "Bookmarking the greats"
-excerpt: By looking at what others have done before us, we can find combinations of their ideas that work for us.
+excerpt: "By looking at what others have done before us, we can find combinations of their ideas that work for us."
+emoji: ":bookmark:"
 ---
 As a developer, making things visually attractive does not come easy to me.
 I look at all these beautifully designed apps and product pages in awe and admiration.
 While I could recreate many of their designs in code, I could not yet come up with them on my own.
 You can learn anything, and I am trying to make the process of learning how to design easier for myself.